DLTBCo: 1977–1988

-1997–2003
+1997–2009

 BLTBCo was under the management of its new chairman and chief executive officer Benjamin M. Bitanga, a business associate of the company.
 Taking over as president less than a year before, under Bitanga the company continued servicing the people from the southern part of Luzon and areas within the provinces of Samar and Leyte.

 However, in 2001, Potenciano family had their political ambitions in Laguna.
 With them spending much on it.
 They lost the elections.
 The company's problem continued with series of lawsuits from their employees due to unfair labor practice and violation of the collective bargaining agreement (CBA).
 It was also the time when Bitanga and Potenciano clans had disputes over the management of the company.

 In 2003, a fire erupted at Malibay that reached over their bus terminal.
 The fire destroyed many of their bus fleets including their repair garage.
-The company discontinues business for six years.
+The company discontinued business for five years from 2004 to 2009.

 2009–present

-In 2009, after the suspended operations and renovation for six years, Del Monte Motor Works (DMMW), a bus and truck manufacturer based in Quezon City took over the management of BLTBCo.
-They rename the company as Del Monte Land Transport Bus Company (DLTBCo), and continues routes to Metro Manila via Laguna, Quezon Province, Batangas Province, Camarines Sur, Camarines Norte & Albay.
+In 2009, after the suspended operations and renovation for five years, Del Monte Motor Works (DMMW), a bus and truck manufacturer based in Quezon City took over the management of BLTBCo.
+They renamed the company as Del Monte Land Transport Bus Company (DLTBCo), and continues routes to Metro Manila via Laguna, Quezon, Batangas, Camarines Sur, Camarines Norte and Albay.

-In 2010, DLTBCo resumes its trip to Eastern Visayas, primarily at Northern Samar, Western Samar, Leyte and Southern Leyte.
+In 2010, DLTBCo resumed trips to Eastern Visayas, primarily in Northern Samar, Samar, Leyte and Southern Leyte.
 With the help of the new management, they provided new bus units for the company and offers new services such as free Wi-Fi and their "Greyhound Express Service".